What is a Rectal Prolapse Repair?

 - It is crucial for the family to follow the plan given to them.

-- The surgeon will do the first dilator.
+- The surgeon will do the first dilation in the office.

 - The surgeon or nurse will teach you how to do the dilations.

-- They are done two times each day – one time in the morning and one time in the evening, but make sure to follow the dilation plan given to you.
+- They are done two times each day at first – one time in the morning and one time in the evening, but make sure to follow the dilation plan given to you.

 - If the dilation plan is not done right, your child may need more surgery.

-If your child has a colostomy, it can be closed by surgery about 8-12 weeks after prolapse repair surgery.
+If your child has a colostomy, it can be closed by surgery about eight to 12 weeks after prolapse repair surgery.
+The eight to 12 weeks allow the area of the prolapse repair to heal prior to stool passing through the new incision site.

 When to Call the Doctor